Kwpolska/aurqt/docs/CONTRIBUTING.rst

 .. index:: locale

-Not yet, please be patient.

-..
-Translations are handled over at Transifex_.
+As of version 0.1.2, translations are handled over at Transifex_.

 .. _Transifex: https://www.transifex.com/projects/p/pkgbuilder/